 The union of racing and food is a little unusual, but one that neatly draws together the passion and skill present in both worlds giving the restaurant a distinctive and substantial character.
 The disk is a great direction and an identifiable racing signature, its typographic components have been really well structured giving it plenty of internal space to work on top of the black and white photography.
 The letter-forms are clean and straightforward with a varying weight and execution that works well cropped across the business cards and while the s is perhaps a little loose in its execution, but quite typical of hand painted signs/bodywork of the era, it delivers a sense of imperfect authenticity and a humanistic quality while the offset strokes reinforce a classic racing aesthetic.
 The sky blue, cream and grey/black colour palette neatly reflects the livery associated with Alberto Ascari and also works well to represent the restaurants uncomplicated dishes.

-More identity design work from Blok:
+More brand identity design work by Blok: